A Fine, Fine Day

 "A Fine, Fine Day" is a single released by American singer and keyboardist Tony Carey.
 It is the opening track on his 1984 album, Some Tough City.

 The song, written by Carey, spent 15 weeks on the Billboard Hot 100, peaking at #22.
+The music video was directed by Storm Thorgerson.

 It is Carey's highest charting single and one of two to make the top-40, with the other being "The First Day of Summer."
-It also peaked at #1 on the Top Tracks chart.
+It also peaked at #1 on the Mainstream Rock (chart).